Follow

 How to Set Up The HTTPS Proxy

-This article will illustrate the necessary steps to configure the proxy server for the scan of SSL-encrypted traffic (i.e., traffic through the 443 port).
+This article will illustrate the necessary steps to configure the web proxy server for the scanning of SSL-encrypted traffic (i.e., traffic through TCP 443 port).

 Note

-If you have an Endian UTM Appliance equipped with at least version 5.0.5, please refer to this article to use the new URL Filtering functionality.
+If you have an Endian UTM Appliance equipped with at least version 5.0.5, please refer to this article to use the alternative URL Filtering functionality.

 Configuration Example